-For CDCs, I am Professional Master Level Trainer, specializing in congregation affiliated centers, and and still helping small business owners.
+For child development centers, I am Professional Master Level Trainer recognized by the “State of Texas Childcare Training Registry. ” I specialize in congregation affiliated centers, even though I started by helping small business owners.
 Know anyone else who has been a director, a pastor, a long-term professor, and a business owner?
-Real research AND rubber-meets the road reality — with unflinching devotion to integrity and character (once known as righteousness).
+I offer real research AND rubber-meets the road reality — with unflinching devotion to integrity and righteous character.

 As a consultant, I specialize in bringing elegant strategies, making the fewest changes possible for the biggest changes agreed upon.
 Our client base includes Child Development Centers, small businesses, and religious organizations.
 Work flow, staff motivation, board training are some of our specialties.
 I can do pre- and post- quantitative and qualitative research, and customized training.
 Meeting facilitation can get your team communicating and working together well.
 This whole package will most surely bring the biggest result to your organization.

 Sharon has been a teacher, a director of a licensed CDC in Texas, and an associate pastor for education over a director.
 Training and speaking professionally since 1989.
 Facilitating since 1994.
 Consulting with small business owners and directors since 1998.
 Austin Families Fix It!
 Project consultant 2000-2005.
 Broadcasting since June 2008.
 Teaching at the collegiate level since 1992.

 Speaking professionally since 1994, Sharon has been teaching all her life.
 Her seminars are high content, yet she always strives to contextualize and customize them, in order to give your group the highest possible effectiveness.